Fuel filter information

 Fuel pump diaphragm showing signs of water contamination in the fuel, probably from using ethanol blends.

 Below is a photo of the WIX 33001 inline fuel filter (L) and a similar filter (R) sold by the auto parts stores.
-The only problem with the WIX is that it is about twice the size of the OEM filters and may take a bit more thought as to where to put it.
+The problem with the WIX is that it is about twice the size of the OEM filters and should only be used on the bigger paramotors (130cc and up).
 If you fly in very cold weather, this filter has better flow characteristics because of its large filtering area.
-The WIX filtering media is 12 microns which is excellent for all paramotors.
-Who knows what it is of the filter on the right.
+The WIX filtering media is 12 microns but who knows what it is of the filter on the right in the photo below.
 The fuel line nipples on the WIX have barbs which ensure that the connection will not leak.
 The filter on the right will tend to leak fuel because it has no barbs on the nipples.
 In addition, the fuel lines may come off if subjected to a pulling force.
 Does it make sense to put a cheap fuel filter on a $2,000 engine?

-If the WIX filter is used on the Miniplane Top 80, its large size has to be considered.
-A possible location (shown here) is outside of the upper right engine mount, between it and the airbox.
-The downside is that the top of the fuel line tubing will be even further above the level of fuel in the tank.
-This will create a greater vacuum on the fuel and increase the chance of fuel vaporization at the most inconvenient times.
-Placing the WIX in the same location as the OEM filter or lower is a tight fit and it may rub on things.
-Keep an eye on it to sure the filter is not damaged.
+The WIX filter should not be used on the Miniplane Top 80 or other small paramotors because of its large size which requires it to be mounted above the carburetor (see photo below).
+The top of the fuel line will be even further above the level of fuel in the tank and will create a greater vacuum on the fuel.
+This will increase the chance of fuel vaporization at the most inconvenient times.

 This photo shows the WIX used in the FSM.
 Note how it is installed by the use of a short piece of 1/4" (6mm) automotive fuel line and a zip tie.
 This type of mounting parts on a paramotor is secure and reduces the effects of vibration.

 The Oregon 07-124 is a commercial grade chainsaw filter rated at 10 microns.
-However, the filter has burrs (ridges) on the nipples from the injection moulding process.
-As we have discovered, it is a source of small leaks, even when clamps are used.
-The leaks are not a hazard but pilots will notice the buildup of oil at the filter nipples over time.
-To fix this, remove the burrs with a razorblade.
+However, the filter has burrs (ridges) on the nipples from the injection moulding process which can be a source of air leaks, even when clamps are used.
+Remove the burrs with a razorblade.
 Why does Oregon not clean them up?
 It would involve another manufacturing step and increase the filter's cost.
 Otherwise, these are excellent filters and superior to OEM's from Italy because they have no metal parts which can corrode and rust.
 The Oregon's low fuel flow rate is fine for OEM paramotors but not for those that have the FSM installed.

 Depending on use, fuel filters should be replaced yearly at a minimum.
 As the filter is used, its flow rate declines from the presence of invisible particles.
 This is not much of an issue in automobiles but it is for paramotors because they sometimes run at full throttle for a relatively long time.
 Fuel starvation is a huge problem for paramotors and must be avoided to prevent overheating.